Sjoerd-de-Witte/vb/README.md

 Every time we had a group meeting we asked anyone what the status of their task was and immediately updated the Trello board.
 Also here, some tasks had deadlines and others were optional.
 I am more satisfied with the way we worked with Trello.
 I think, that the experience of the foodboost project was a big reason why it worked better this time.

-I also made an Excel project planning to give an overall view of the necessary steps we had to take during the project.
+We also made an Excel project planning to give an overall view of the necessary steps we had to take during the project.

 <details>
 <summary>Container Excel planning</summary>